-Beyond my rain-laced window a semi-circular bay smiles as a golden sandy arm embraces it.
-Flat calm duck-egg sea.
-A still sky a few blue tones lighter.
-And framed in gentle slopes of soft-shaped rocks and green islands.
+Beyond my rain-lace window a semi-circular bay smiles as a golden sandy arm embraces it keeping the flat sea calm as a blue egg.
+A still sky shimmers a few blue tones lighter.
+And all framed in gentle slopes of soft-shaped rocks and green islands.

-I need to be still.
-To travel inside where waves of emotion are surging and crashing.
+It is quiet.
+It is tranquil.
+I need to be still to travel inside myself where waves of emotion are surging and crashing.
 I don’t know why.
 Why, suddenly, are tears burning my eyelids?

-I am tired I know.
-Over-awed by so many landscapes in such short distance.
+I am tired I know, over-awed by so many landscapes in such brief time.

-I gaze in wide-eyed bliss at gentle tissue-paper rain-haze, at peaceful sea undisturbed.
-I can’t see too far outside today.
+I gaze in wide-eyed bliss at tissue-paper rain-haze, at peaceful sea undisturbed.
+Today I can’t see too far outside.

 Yesterday we travelled far.

-From Hokitika on the wild, wet, west coast through failed gold towns, old coal mines and up beside the fierce ocean edge of South Island into sunshine, blue sky, and new rock.
+From Hokitika on the wild, stormy-wet, west coast through failed gold towns and old coal mines, up and up beside the fierce ocean edge of South Island into sunshine, blue sky, and new rock.
 Leaving fault-line gorges, pounded black volcanic beaches, grey stones and pounama – greenstone jade – for sandstone and limestone.
-For warm tones, blowholes and pancake stacked rocks that give in to the sea’s carving, and let it shape.
+For warm tones, blowholes and pancake stacked rocks that give in to the sea’s carving and let it shape.
 Swell crashes and shatters, roars, hisses, roams rocks, claws clefts.
 Pummels, punches, grinds.
 And this without a wind to urge.

 Softer outlines now as we turned inland.
 Familiar shapes, wide river valleys, clear shallow water, lichen and river weed as rain forest thins and the last palms bless us.
 Hills rounded now, no sharp angles or volcanic triangles.
 Old sea beds forced to surface as strata, hillsides quaked into rubble.
 Rivers unscarred by glacial chaos.

-This morning we drove down a broadening pastoral valley, moving through sheep and cattle to orchards, vines and veg plots.
-Then into raspberry and blueberry canes, kiwi and hop vines, nectarines, peaches, plums, lemon trees signing ripeness in citrine gems.
+And then this morning we drove down a broadening pastoral valley, moving through sheep and cattle to orchards, vines and veg plots, into raspberry and blueberry canes, kiwi and hop vines, nectarines, peaches, plums, with lemon trees signing ripeness in citrine gems.
 Small farms, smaller fields.
 No logging.
 A town and through, a coastal wiggle and here we are.
 In gentle land.

 As we park by the sea John exclaims, ‘Look.
 No waves.
 Not one wave.
 No breakers.
 It’s just so still.’